mariovida/node-url-parser/README.md

 3. **Upload a `.txt` file using the web interface that contains URLs formatted like this:**

-A sample file (`testing-urls.txt`) is provided in the root of the project for testing purposes.
+A sample file (`testing-urls.txt`) is provided in the root of the project for <b><u>testing purposes</u></b>.
 It contains various cases of URLs and escaped characters to help quickly test the application.

 ```bash
 [https://www.google.com]